 - USFS campgrounds are very often primitive (no hookups) and may or may not have picnic tables.
 Some USFS campgrounds and campsites are free and others charge a small fee.

 National Park campgrounds are best for those with a small rig.
-If you have a Class A, a Fifth-Wheel, or a larger Travel Trailer (25 ft or more will often be too big), this is probably not an option for you.
+If you have a Class A, a Fifth-Wheel, or a larger travel trailer (25 feet or more will often be too big), this is probably not an option for you.
 There are usually less-expensive campground options outside of the parks, so this is your best option if the National Park is very remote or vast.
 Many of these book out months in advance so often times this is only an option if you can reserve far in advance.
-A few do have some sites that are first-come first serve.
+A few do have some sites that are first-come-first-serve.

 Forest Service campgrounds are among the best options along scenic byways and drives.
 They are more common out West and are a great option if that’s where your travels are taking you.
 Some USFS roads can be rough and sometimes the campsites are small, but this varies.
 Overall, USFS campgrounds are perfect if hookups are not a must for you, you enjoy being more immersed in nature, or are looking to spend less.